RvN-R/glassjungle/TESTING.md

 * Hover over the "CANCEL UPDATE" call to action button to confirm the hover function works.
 * Click the "CANCEL UPDATE" call to action button, and you will be transported back to the product detail page for the "Exo Terra Reptile Hiding Cave Small".
 * Click the "EDIT REVIEW" call to action button to go back to the "Edit Review" page.
-*  Amend the text that is already in the "Comment field", and delete the number in the "Rating" field, add "-1" and click the "UPDATE REVIEW" call to action button.
+*  Amend the text that is already in the "Comment" field, and delete the number in the "Rating" field, add "-1" and click the "UPDATE REVIEW" call to action button.
 *  The form won't submit, a error toast message will appear on the top right hand corner of the page saying "Please rate product between 0 and 5".
 In addition the form will refresh pre-filled with original information from the review.
 * Amend the text that is already in the "Comment field", and delete the number in the "Rating" field.
 Then add a number between 0 and 5 and click the "UPDATE REVIEW" call to action button.
 * You will arrive back at the product detail page for the "Exo Terra Reptile Hiding Cave Small".
 A success toast message will appear on the top right hand corner of the page saying "Success!, Review Successfully Updated!".
 Scroll down the page to the "CUSTOMER REVIEW" section and you will see the review with the amendments you have just made.
 You will also notice that the updated date should match the time and date of when you edited the review.